 - illegal fishing.

-The Great Barrier Reef experienced the worst mass coral bleaching event on record in the summer of 2015-16.
-Bleaching occurs when live corals are stressed, in this case from overheating.
+In the summer of 2015-16, the Great Barrier Reef experienced its worst mass coral bleaching event on record.
+Bleaching occurs when corals are stressed, in this case from overheating.